Naturhistoriska/NRM-SNV-Mosses-workflow/README.md

 ## Filter VCF (Jason Hill)

-The VCF file derived from the Freebayes join variant calling run contained 4039951 variant sites.
-Inspection showed that a near majority of these sites were bizare looking indels, however most of these had an allele frequency of 0 so they must have been included by freebayes for some reason even though none of the samples carried the variant indel.
+The VCF file derived from the Freebayes join variant calling run contained 4,039,951 variant sites.
+Inspection showed that a near majority of these sites were indels, however most of these had an allele frequency of 0 so they must have been included by freebayes for some reason even though none of the samples carried the variant indel.
 Some basic filtering of the VCF produced a more reasonable set.

     $ vcftools --gzvcf freebayes_gvcf_sorted.vcf.gz \
       --minDP 20 --minQ 20 --recode-INFO-all --out filtered_GQ20_DP20